Windows 10 Deployment Tools: Which Ones Do You Need?

 Armed with accurate and current data gathered from a variety of Windows 10 deployment tools, ReadyWorks helps you plan, execute, constantly monitor and report on your deployment.
 This includes coordinating the application testing process, automating communications with users and their managers about Windows 10 deployment plans, creating deployment waves that match your company’s needs, facilitating users or managers scheduling deployments, reporting on progress and more.

-You can ditch the spreadsheets, manual data entry, and hours of creating reports by hand for an automated, single source of current data and a command and control platform that allows you to drive your migration.
+You can ditch the spreadsheets, manual data entry and hours of creating reports by hand for an automated, single source of current data and a command and control platform that allows you to drive your migration.